Overview

 What usually drives the schedule on a office construction project in Round Rock?

-How do you handle closeout on office construction work?
+How do you handle closeout on office construction work in the Round Rock area?